cakesolutions/scala-kafka-client/README.md

  - **scaka-kafka-client-testkit.** Supports integration testing of Kafka client code by providing helpers that can start an in-process Kafka and Zookeeper server.

 ### Latest release
-To include, add the following to the build.sbt
+To include, add the following relolver to the build.sbt

     resolvers += Resolver.bintrayRepo("simonsouter", "maven")

-    For basic kafka client support:
-    libraryDependencies += "net.cakesolutions" %% "scala-kafka-client" % "0.5.0"

-    For kafka integration test support:
-    libraryDependencies += "net.cakesolutions" %% "scala-kafka-client-tesktkit" % "0.5.0" % "test"

-    For akka support:
-    libraryDependencies += "net.cakesolutions" %% "scala-kafka-client-akka" % "0.5.0"

 ## Version Compatibility